Spankadin/Saros-Wiki/docs/Maps & Geography/Cities & Towns/Goslow/NPCs/Mirken Stanton.md

 Captain of "The Storm Runner" (Small Troop Transport) Known for being fearless and ferocious when needed.
 Fair tempered but fast to fight especially when it comes to Breelyn, his Navigator.
-Strong disliking to pirates, but hates the [[The Aegis Legion|Aegis Legion]] more.
+Strong disliking to pirates, but hates [[../../../../Peoples & Factions/The Aegis Legion/index|The Aegis Legion]] more.
 Claims to have the most dragon turtle kills on the high seas.
-Obsessed with the legendary [[Golden Grouper|Golden Grouper]] and has sworn to capture it.
+Obsessed with the legendary [[../../../../History & Lore/Legends/Golden Grouper|Golden Grouper]] and has sworn to capture it.

 "The Stormrunner" Ship